PostHog/posthog.com/contents/tutorials/android-feature-flags.md

 import CreateFlagLight from '../images/tutorials/android-feature-flags/create-flag-light.png' import CreateFlagDark from '../images/tutorials/android-feature-flags/create-flag-dark.png'

 [Feature flags](/feature-flags) help you conditionally roll out and release features safely.
-This tutorial shows you how integrate them in iOS using PostHog.
+This tutorial shows you how integrate them in Android using PostHog.

 We'll create a basic Android app, add PostHog, create a feature flag, and then implement the flag to control content in our app.